Conrad Letzkau: Back with the Knights

-However, as the Polish siege of Marienburg prolonged, the interim leader of the order Heinrich von Plauen the Elder realized that the Polish-Lithuanian king did not have the means to enforce his de jure suzerainty over the rebellious towns.
+However, as the Polish siege of Marienburg prolonged, the interim leader of the Order Heinrich von Plauen the Elder realized that the Polish–Lithuanian king did not have the means to enforce his de jure suzerainty over the rebellious towns.
 As a result, the Knights besieged the main part of the city of Danzig.
-After the Polish army abandoned the siege of Marienburg, the Danzigers and the knights negotiated a cease fire and began negotiations for a surrender of the town.
+After the Polish army abandoned the siege of Marienburg, the Danzigers and the Knights negotiated a cease fire and began negotiations for a surrender of the town.
 The city council sent desperate letters to Jagiello who was however unable to help.
 After a stormy session, the city council finally decided to swear an oath of allegiance to von Plauen, who had now been made a Master of the order.

 Despite this fact, the citizens of the city continued to resent the Order's rule which manifested itself mostly through the refusal to pay taxes or otherwise support the Knights' military efforts in the war with Poland.
 The city refused to provide further recruits for the Order, justifying its refusal by the fact that it had also sworn a loyalty oath to the Polish king and had not yet been released from it.
 However, in 1411, the first Peace of Thorn was concluded, which placed Danzig under Teutonic control and Jagiello released the city from its oath.

-Soon after a conference was held between the Grand Master von Plauen and representatives of the city, including Letzkau, Peter Vorrath and Herman Kleinemeister.
+Soon after, a conference was held between the Grand Master von Plauen and representatives of the city, including Letzkau, Peter Vorrath, and Herman Kleinemeister.
 The mayors demanded that the Order stop competing with the city's merchants, allow greater autonomy to the city, stop fortifying its positions within the city, and let the council appoint its own members.
-Plauen agreed but in return demanded that a new tax be created, proceeds from which were to be used in arming the Knights for a future war with Poland which everyone expected to begin again.
+Von Plauen agreed but in return demanded that a new tax be created, proceeds from which were to be used in arming the Knights for a future war with Poland which everyone expected to begin again.
 In turn, Letzkau and others made the payment of the tax conditional on the Order respecting all the privileges and rights that were granted to the city by the Polish king Jagiello.